kizhikevich/kizhikevich.github.io/index.md

 ## Extracurriculars / Mentoring

 * Founding member of the *Association for Women in Mathematics*, UCSD undergraduate branch.
-Now the Vice President of the branch.
-*	Member of *Women in Computing*
+*	Member of *Women in Computing*.
-* Mentor for *EmpowHer*, an all-female high school Hackathon
+* Mentor for *EmpowHer*, an all-female high school Hackathon.

 * * *
 ## About Me

 I am a Masters student in Computer Science and Engineering at the Jacobs School of Engineering at UC San Diego.
 I received my B.S. in Mathematics-Computer Science at UCSD from 2020-2022.
-I graduated from Torrey Pines High School in 2020.
 My hobbies include reading, writing, dancing, feeding goats, hiking, swimming, and traveling.
 You can find my sister's, Liz Izhikevich, website [here](https://lizizhikevich.github.io/).

 * * *
 ## Photo Gallery